rsdoiel/antenna/planet.md

 date: 2025-05-21, from: RTÉ News

-A member of Irish hip-hop group Kneecap has been charged with a terrorism offence over the displaying of a flag in support of Hezbollah at a gig in London last November, British police have said.
+A member of Irish rap trio Kneecap has been charged with a terrorism offence over the displaying of a flag in support of Hezbollah at a gig in London last November, British police have said.

 <br>